Travelling from Medellin to Salento? Awesome, Salento was our favorite place in Colombia and you’ll love it!

-Salento is the middle destination of most Colombia itineraries.
+Salento is the middle destination of every good Colombia itinerary.
 To the north is Medellin and Cartagena.
 To the south is Popayan and Ipiales (then onto Ecuador of course!)

 If Medellin is your next destination and you loved the countryside of Salento then you’re in luck.
 Medellin has some incredible parks which is just one of the things we cover in our Medellin travel guide.

 Whether you live in Medellin or are just visiting, you shouldn’t pass up the opportunity to visit the colorful town of Guatape.
 The town is home to quite possibly the largest boulder you’ll ever see and according to the locals – the best view in the world.
 The view is seriously impressive – and can be seen in a day trip to Guatape from Medellin.